 PowerApps apps use role-based security for sharing.
 The fundamental concept in role-based security is that a security role contains privileges that define a set of actions that can be performed within the app.
 All app users must be assigned to one or more predefined or custom roles.
 Or, roles can also be assigned to teams.
 When a user or team is assigned to one of these roles, the person or team members are granted the set of privileges associated with that role.

-In this topic you perform the tasks for sharing a model-driven app so that others can use it.
+In this section you perform the tasks for sharing a model-driven app using two security roles, each specific to the app users needs.
 You learn how to:

 - Create a custom security role

 - Assign users to the custom security role